How to reset check engine light once it appears? Many drivers seek a solution to this problem especially if it happens frequently.

 So, as you can conclude a very simple procedure.
 Again, if the check engine light went on because of a temporary glitch, this method should make it go away.
 If it returns, then make a thorough check of what’s wrong.

-While waiting for the ECU to reset, you can make an inspection of both the battery terminal connectors and terminals.
+While waiting for the ECU to reset, you can inspect both the battery terminal connectors and terminals.

-Check that they are clean and corrosion free.
-Good contact is key to proper function of the electric and electronic systems on your car.
+Check that they are clean and corrosion-free.
+Good contact is key to the proper function of the electric and electronic systems in your car.

 HOW TO RESET CHECK ENGINE LIGHT WITH AN OBD II SCAN TOOL?